What Exactly is Chemical Exfoliation?

 Tools or Skincare products that will physically scrub the surface layer of the skin, such as dry brushes, towels that have tiny beads in them, or peeling gels.
 So these exfoliants and scrubs do work, but the main thing is you have to be gentle because it could cause micro-tears in your skin.

-What is Chemical Exfoliants
+What are Chemical Exfoliants

 There are two main types of chemical exfoliation.
 Among the products with AHAs and BHAs are toners, serums, face masks, and moisturizers.